 There are two reasons people get trucks: they want to look cool, or they need a tool to get jobs done.
-Lift kits are one of those modifications that can apply to both of those people.
+Lift kits are one of those accessories for your Tundra that can apply to both of those people.
 However, let’s face it: trucks need to be lifted.

 Regardless of how or why you plan on lifting your Tundra, we do need to get some common terms out of the way so you can become an expert!
 After that, I’ll toss some examples at you, and hopefully you can determine which way is the best way to lift your ride.